 The Best Personal Capital Alternative: Kubera

-With our new asset feeds, when you add a home, vehicle, or even a domain you’ve purchased, Kubera can feed the real-time market data for those assets into your dashboard so you can see their value in real-time, any time.
+With our cutting-edge asset feeds, when you add a home, vehicle, or even a domain you’ve purchased, Kubera can feed the real-time market data for those assets into your dashboard so you can see their value in real-time, any time.

 Kubera also has another feature that’s totally unique among wealth management apps.
-Our beneficiary management feature and Safe Deposit Box and ensures the safe storage — and eventual transfer — of your portfolio and the important financial information and legal documents you’ve stored to a designated beneficiary.
+Our beneficiary management feature and Safe Deposit Box and ensures the safe storage — and transfer — of your portfolio and the important financial information and legal documents you’ve stored to a designated beneficiary.

 Other Personal Capital Alternatives